bagustris/disertasi-ser/s3_note.md

 - what is X, what is Y
 - what did you have done today, what is your plan for tomorrow
 ---
+2019-08-27:
+- Working on APSIPA draft, re running the experiment, found that longer window size (200ms) yield better result.
+Why?
+I don't know (need to be asked to Sensei?).
+But it is interesting to investigate: the impact of window size on feature extraction for speech emotion recognition.

 2019-08-26:
 - Minor reserch report accepted by advisor
 - Forget lesson learned from ASJ autumn compautation: stack 2 RNNs with return sequences true, no dense layer after it, instead, use Flatten.
+---

 2019-08-16:
 - writing minor research report 3 (ANEW, Sentiwordnet, VADER)